 My daughter asked him if he was truly *that* calm when he heard the news that the British were coming.
 He confirmed that he was, indeed, *that* calm!

-My husband asked him about the cultivation of grapes.
+He discussed the cultivation of grapes.
 Despite our many successes over the years, this year was not going well.
 Jefferson gave him much information and history.

 As he left, he told us to enjoy his home and gardens!